 Things Fall Apart by Chinua Achebe.
 1958

-In addition to American Indians, I-House has also accepted Indigenous Peoples from all over the world.
-Notable author Chinua Achebe (’63) stayed at I-House after he served as a UNESCO fellow in the Creative Arts.
-He was born the fifth of six children on November 15, 1930, in Ogidi in Eastern Nigeria.
-His family belonged to the Igbo tribe until representatives of the British government-controlled Nigeria convinced his parents to abandon their religion and follow Christianity.
+In addition to American Indians, I-House has also been home to Indigenous Peoples from all over the world.
+Notable author Chinua Achebe (’63) lived at I-House while he was a UNESCO fellow in the Creative Arts.
+Born the fifth of six children on November 15, 1930, in Ogidi in Eastern Nigeria, Achebe’s family belonged to the Igbo tribe until the British government-controlled Nigeria convinced his parents to abandon their religion and follow Christianity.
 Inspired by his early experiences, Achebe’s most celebrated work, Things Fall Apart, 1958, recounts the story of a traditional warrior hero who cannot adapt to changing conditions in the early days of British rule.
-Translated into more than fifty languages, Achebe’s novel effectively portrays the devastating impacts of European Imperialism to readers around the world.
-Following his time at I-House, Achebe became a vocal social critic and political activist.
-He traveled to different countries discussing his people’s struggles, especially the starving and slaughtering of Igbo children.
-He dedicated the remainder of his life to advocacy, writing, and teaching.
+Translated into more than fifty languages, Achebe’s novel effectively portrays the devastating impacts of European Imperialism.
+Achebe went on to become a vocal social critic and political activist and dedicated the remainder of his life to advocacy, writing, and teaching.

 I-House continues to welcome all Indigenous Peoples and provide an open community for individuals of all backgrounds to build peace and facilitate understanding.
-Franklyn Tranquilino Telles, a current resident and public-school science teacher of Apache heritage, has lived at I-House with his wife and children for almost three years.
+Franklyn Tranquilino Telles, a current resident, and public-school science teacher of Apache heritage has lived at I-House with his wife and children for almost three years.
 Telles first learned about I-House through his graduate program at the American Museum of Natural History.
 While his mother grew up in El Salvador, his father was born in 1915 in the New Mexican Chihene Nde Nation, a band of Chiricahua Apaches.
-Growing up in California, Telles remembers attending Pow Wows with his father and listening to him speak the language.
-After losing his dad at the age of 12, Telles reconnected with his Indigenous birthright 20 years ago after contacting the Chiricahua Apache Nation.
-Working with the tribe, Telles could trace his roots and learn about his father’s culture.
-Currently, the Chiricahua Nation is attempting to gain re-recognition as a federally recognized American Indian Tribe.
+Growing up in California, Telles remembers attending Pow Wows with his father and listening to the language.
+Telles reconnected with his Indigenous birthright 20 years ago after contacting the Chiricahua Apache Nation.
+Working with the tribe, Telles was able to trace his roots and learn about his father’s culture.
 In the future, Telles hopes to teach his young daughters about their Apache heritage and visit New Mexico and El Salvador.

-International House and the Archives recognizes the important contributions of Indigenous Peoples.
+The International House Archives recognizes the important contributions of Indigenous Peoples.
 We are proud to celebrate the unique achievements of our Indigenous residents and we look forward to continuing to share these important stories.

 Want to support the Archives?
 Click below!
 Have a question?
 Please email me at Archives@ihouse-nyc.org.